linkeddata/dokieli/CODE-OF-CONDUCT.md

-# Contributor Covenant Code of Conduct
+# dokieli Code of Conduct

 ## Our Pledge